genomic-medicine-sweden/meta-val/docs/usage.md

 ### Decontamination

 Filter the output files from metagenomics classifiers like `Kraken2`, `Centrifuge`, or `DIAMOND` to remove false positives and background contamination can be activated with `--decontamination`.
-This step compares results to the negative control to identify likely present species based on user-defined thresholds, effecitively eliminating background noise from microbiome species.
+This step compares results to the negative control to identify likely present species based on user-defined thresholds.

 ### Extract Viral TaxIDs